 to a consistent and comprehensive philosophy by reverting to the inverted

 form of the template.
 The consequence was a confounding of natural logic

 and a profound confusion about the aesthetic/ethical dynamic of the mind.

 Ironically, Nietzsche and Wittgenstein’s confusion about the relation of

-the complete template to the God template has given their writings an
+the Nature template to the God template has given their writings an

 untoward value in the post-modern tertiary institutions, where the consequences